yiisoft/db-pgsql/docs/en/testing.md

 The following steps are required to run the tests:

-1. Run the docker container with PostgreSQL database.
+1. Run the docker container with DBMS.
 2. Install the dependencies of the project with composer.
-3. Run the tests with the command:
+3. Run the tests:

 ```shell
 vendor/bin/phpunit